 Payment can be made from a foreign bank account using the IBAN and BIC codes.

-Rule 3: Make sure you have a comprehensive check-in report made up
+Rule 3: Make a check-in report

 The check-in report is another crucial task to take care of, before you move into your rented accommodation in the Netherlands.
 Here are the steps you must take: